Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Carefully watching for changes in your health can help prevent these problems.
 This helps to make sure that treatment is done early.

-Call your health care provider if you notice any changes.
+Call your healthcare provider if you notice any changes.
 Be sure to call if you notice problems with:

 Walking or moving

 With a Chiari malformation, the lower part of the brain dips down through a normal opening at the bottom of the skull.
-In some cases, more brain tissue also dips down through this opening.

 There are several types of Chiari malformations.
 Type I is the most common type.